infamousjoeg/DNAmicAnalysis/CONTRIBUTING.md

 ### Responsibilities

 * Ensure cross-platform compatibility for every change that's accepted.
 Windows, Mac, Debian & Ubuntu Linux. _This is typically done through this project's automated testing._
 * Create issues for any major changes and enhancements that you wish to make.
-Discuss things transparently and get PAS Program Office & community feedback.
+Discuss things transparently and get PAS Program Office & internal community feedback.
 * Don't add any classes to the codebase unless absolutely needed.
 Err on the side of using functions.
 * No further dependencies should be needed for the project.
 If your contribution requires introducing a new one, please make clear within the issue topic.
 * Keep feature versions as small as possible, preferably one new feature per version.